Why Play Sense

-We are social creatures and almost all facets of life require us to connect with others and work together.
-Being socially attuned is critical to happiness and to success in life.
+People are social creatures and almost all facets of life require us to connect with others and work together – either in person or online.
+Being socially attuned is critical to happiness and success in life.

-Being a member of society involves not only caring for our friends but also having a heart for the environment, society and the world around us.
-The Play Sense program connects little ones to others and their world in a way that produces community players – kids who think beyond themselves.
+Play Sense connects little ones to others and their world in a way that produces children who think beyond themselves.

 ‘Super Sensory’ capacities

-No education program would be complete without addressing the skill of executive function – the ability to plan, reason, apply judgement and achieve a goal.
-Executive function is like the CEO of the brain – it is in charge of making sure things get done – from the idea, through the planning stages of a task to the final deadline.1
+An education program would not be complete without focussing on developing executive function – the ability to plan, reason, apply judgement and achieve a goal.
+Executive function is like the CEO of the brain – it is in charge of making sure things get done – from the idea, to the planning stages of a task to the final deadline.

 The critical elements of executive function are:

-The more obvious measures of your toddler’s abilities will be the areas that are classically part of a playgroup curriculum:
+The more obvious measures of a toddler’s abilities are skills that are traditionally part of a playschool curriculum: